This post may contain affiliate links. See our affiliate disclaimer here.

 Since most RV travelers will cross state lines, it is not advisable to purchase an RV over 13 feet 6 inches.
 The federal government also recommends that bridges on public roads have a clearance of at least 14 feet.
 Even with the added height of the air conditioner, most RVs under 13 feet 6 inches will be able to clear standard height overpasses.

 Although, the recommended minimum bridge height is 14 feet there are several roads in America with lower clearances.
 There are a few different ways for RV owners to check for and avoid low clearance bridges and overpasses.

 - Buy an RV GPS: GPS navigation systems designed specifically for RVs and trucks can help drivers navigate around low clearance routes.
-The OHREX navigation system accounts for your RV’s size and weight when selecting a route and has warnings for low bridges.
-Always keep GPS software updated and heed warning signs even if they do not align with the GPS.
+The RV LIFE Pro GPS accounts for your RV’s size and weight when selecting a route and has warnings for low bridges.
+The RV LIFE Pro GPS is a smartphone app, so you don’t have to worry about updating the GPS software.

 - Use a Road Atlas: For drivers who prefer an old-fashioned approach, a paper road atlas is also a great route planning tool.
 The Rand McNally Deluxe Motor Carriers’ Road Atlas includes truck routes and low clearance locations.

 Regardless of what planning tool you use, pay attention to road signs and posted bridge heights.
 If you are unsure if your RV can safely pass under a bridge, pull over and find a different route.
 It is always better to be safe than sorry.

 Also keep in mind that repaving can reduce the clearance height of bridges and overpasses by a few inches.
 Only drive under a bridge if your RV is at least a few inches shorter than the posted clearance height.